Om-Tiwari/GraphRAG-chatDoctor/README.md

-# Knowledge Graph for Language Models
+# Knowledge Graph and RAG for Language Models - GraphRAG🕸️

 Welcome to the **AI Knowledge Graph Project**, where we're using cutting-edge Graph-based Reasoning, Retrieval-Augmented Generation (RAG), and Language Models to organize and extract structured knowledge from unstructured data.